Chiara Noja: Professional career

-2022 First wins
+2022: First wins

 Noja began her 2022 season at the Aramco Saudi Ladies International, where she finished 13th, followed by a second place at the Terre Blanche Ladies Open.
 She recorded her maiden professional win at the Amundi Czech Ladies Challenge in June 2022, after shooting rounds of 65-68-71 for a 9 stroke victory, and rose to the top of the LET Access Series Order of Merit.
 After 1 win, 2 seconds, 3 thirds and 4 fourth to tenth places, missing none of the cuts in 13 LET Access Series events on 16 September, Noja secured her LET Tour card for the 2023 season by finishing second on the Order of Merit.
 Noja won her first Ladies European Tour (LET) title on 12 November 2022 by winning the Aramco Team Series (individual event) at Jeddah, Saudi Arabia.
 She defeated Charley Hull on the second hole of a sudden-death playoff after both players finished regulation play at −13.
 She finished the season ninth for lowest stroke average and first for the average driving distance in the LET Rankings.

-2023 Continued success
+2023: Continued success

 Noja began her 2023 season in February at the Lalla Meryem Cup where she finished 11th, followed by a 12th place at the Aramco Saudi Ladies International where she won her biggest-ever career prize money of $102,500 with rounds of 71-70-65-70 (−12), including three eagles.
 On 8 March, Noja broke the course record at the LET South African Women's Open at Steenberg Golf Club in Cape Town.
 Her round of 62, ten under par, was the lowest in her professional career.
 She finished the tournament in third place with rounds of 62-71-69-69 (−17).
-As a result, she broke for the first time into the top 100 in the Rolex Women's World Golf Rankings, ranked 95.
+On 9 June, Noja played her first LPGA tournament after receiving a sponsor's exemption for the ShopRite LPGA Classic and finished tied for 12th.